Allen ISD Web Accessibility

 There are three compliance levels in WGAC 2.0: A, AA and AAA.
 Level A includes the most basic web accessibility standards.
 Level AA includes the most common barriers to accessibility.
 Level AAA indicates full compliance with all WGAC standards.
 Level AAA is not required because not all content may be able to satisfy compliance with its criteria.

-Allen ISD has contracted with a vendor, Siteimprove, to scan the website and provide regular reports on compliance by level.
-All district web content editors have access to the Siteimprove dashboard and compliance tools and can review their web pages for level AA compliance.
+Allen ISD has contracted with a website vendor, Blackboard, to scan the website and provide regular reports on compliance by level through an accessibility tool called Ally.
+All district web content editors have access to the Ally dashboard and compliance tools and can review their web pages for level AA compliance.

 An introduction to web accessibility is available at https://webaim.org/intro.
 For more information on getting started with web accessibility, visit www.w3.org/WAI/gettingstarted.
 Details of WCAG 2.0 are available at https://www.w3.org/TR/WCAG20/.